A laundry room makeover can make a big difference for how you feel about having to do the laundry. Who wants to fold socks in a drab room?

 Elsie Larson of A Beautiful Mess chose to saturate the walls in forest green paint that adds a fresh feel and provides contrast to make white appliances, ceiling, and window paint and added shelving pop.

 Elsie says that the kitchen and laundry room had an open door that felt a bit too exposed, so she chose to add a veil of privacy in the form of a beaded curtain.
 Instead of a door, which would have had to swing into the kitchen to open, it adds interest and preserves an easy flow from room to room.
-"It felt a little unconventional to me and more boho than I was really doing in this house," she says,"but the function worked so well that I went for it anyway."Continue to 3 of 19 below.
+"It felt a little unconventional to me," she says,"but the function worked so well that I went for it anyway."Continue to 2 of 10 below.

 Before: Small, Windowless, and Cluttered